aisligrace/School_District_Analysis/README.md

 * Scores by Spending- Thomas High School was in the $630-644 bin for spending.
 We did not see that change in the adjusted analysis.

-* Scores by Size-
+* Scores by Size- Thomas High School was classified as a 'medium' size school in both the original analysis and the adjusted.

-* Scores by Type-
+* Scores by Type- Thomas High School was classfied as a Charter school in both the original analysis and the adjusted.

 ## Summary